Joan Fuster

-Joan Fuster i Ortells ([dʒuˈaɱ fusˈteɾ j oɾˈteʎs]; 23 November 1922 – 21 June 1992) was an influential Spanish writer.
-He is considered a major writer in the Valencian language (a dialect of the Catalan language), and his work contributed to reinvigorate left-wing, pro-Catalan nationalism in Valencia during the Spanish transition to democracy.
+Joan Fuster i Ortells ([dʒuˈaɱ fusˈteɾ j oɾˈteʎs]; 23 November 1922 – 21 June 1992) was an influential Catalan writer.
+He is considered a major writer in the Valencian language, and his work contributed to reinvigorate left-wing, pro-Catalan nationalism in Valencia during the Spanish transition to democracy.
 In his influential political essay Nosaltres, els valencians (1962) he coined the term Països Catalans (Catalan Countries) to refer to the Catalan-speaking territories.

 Life and works

 He was born in the village of Sueca near Valencia, Spain, in a relatively prosperous middle-class family.
 Both his parents were pious Roman Catholics and Carlists.
 His father was a renowned local sculptor of mostly religious sculptures.
 In 1941 he became a member of the fascist organization Falange; however, he later abjured this affiliation.
 In 1947 Fuster graduated with a degree in law and he received a doctoral degree in Catalan philology in 1985.
 From 1946 to 1956 he co-directed the magazine Verb with José Albi.
 Of his first books, all of which are poetry, Escrit per al silenci ("Written for the Silence") (1954) stands out.
 In 1952 he began his collaborations with the press of Valencia in Levante: this would be one of his more prominent facets.
 He would continue with it in Destino and in La Vanguardia.

 With El descrèdit de la Realitat ("The Discredit of Reality") (1955) he started a notable career as an essayist of vast thematic breadth and whose incisive style was noted for its precise use of adjectives.
 Another aspect of his work was his erudition and concern with the craft of storytelling and he worked greatly to maintain a literary reviewal he pushed forward in anthologies.
 His dedication to Valencian themes culminated in 1962 with the publication of what remained as his most known work: Nosaltres els valencians ("We, the Valencians").
 This book, together with Qüestió de Noms ("Matter of Names") and El País Valenciano ("The Valencian Country"), are basic books on the history, culture and national identity problem of the Valencian Community from a Catalanist point of view.